ahmedmq/spring-cloud-app-broker-demo/README.md

     ]
   }
   ```
-  As you can see above the broker exposes a single service called 'sample' which offers a single standard plan.
+  You should see the broker exposing a single service called `sample` which offers a single standard plan.

 ## Step 3 - Register the broker